casep/introgithub/README.md

 # introgithub
-Introduction to Github ￼ qwiklab
+Introduction to Github qwiklab

+I am editing the README file.
+Adding some more details about the project description.